kevin-brown/blog.kevin-brown.com/_posts/2017-11-25-docker-through-the-years-part-1.markdown

 ## The ambassador pattern never worked

-When you are working with Docker containers that are spread across multiple machines, but still need to be able to communicate with each other, [the ambassado pattern][ambassador-pattern] used to be highly recommended for linking containers across machines.
+When you are working with Docker containers that are spread across multiple machines, but still need to be able to communicate with each other, [the ambassado pattern][docker-ambassador-pattern] used to be highly recommended for linking containers across machines.
 Now that [Docker links are considered legacy][docker-links], you don't see it recommended as often because the whole goal was to make Docker links work cleanly across machines.
 It became popular enough that [Docker even published a pre-build container][docker-hub-ambassador] for people to use if they wanted to set up their own ambassadors.

 But for many applications, the ambassador pattern was broken by design.
 It required static IP addresses to be assigned to systems, since otherwise the IP address which you provided to the ambassador container would stop pointing to your machine if the dynamic IP address changed.
 But if you didn't want to use static IP addresses, and instead chose to use system hostnames to resolve your systems to their dynamic IP addresses, you had to deal with [Docker's DNS resolution][docker-dns] which often failed after a machine restarted.